liandrea4/liandrea4.github.io/knit/battersea.md

   <img src="media/battersea_2ball.jpg" style="max-width: 100%" />

 - 4/19/2021: Finished the 3rd ball of yarn!
 I finished all the patterns at the top and am working on the sea of stockinette.
 I have about 2.5" of stockinette so far.
-My gauge (non-blocked and washed of course) in the stockinette area so far is 23st by ~34 rows (17 rows in 2").
+My gauge (non-blocked and non-washed of course) in the stockinette area so far is 23st by ~34 rows (17 rows in 2").
 So it's actually a fair bit tighter than the original gauge swatch I did :/ But hopefully it shouldn't be a big deal, perhaps blocking will help it.
 Also I tried it on after finishing the last section of pattern, and it fits perfect so far!
 Progress picture below

   <img src="media/battersea_3ball.jpg" style="max-width: 100%" />